 Structured notes are derivative products that usually provide hedged returns.
 In this post, I'd like to explain to you another recent structured note I bought to help illustrate how structured notes work.
 I buy all my structured notes through a Citi Wealth Management account.
-My other investment portfolios include: a Rollover IRA, a SEP IRA, a Self-Employed 401k, and a Motif Investing portfolio.
+My other investment portfolios include: a Rollover IRA, a SEP IRA, a Self-Employed 401k, and a digital wealth advisor portfolio.

 Below is the term sheet for a American Airlines structured note created by Citigroup.
 The offering says the buyer of such note will receive a 8.5%-9.5% annualized coupon paid quarterly over the one year duration of the non-callable note.
 The coupon will be paid so long as American Airlines is down no less than 25% from the date the note is offered.